Khecarī mudrā: Mudrā

 The Buddhist Pali canon contains three passages in which the Buddha describes pressing the tongue against the palate for the purposes of controlling hunger or the mind, depending on the passage.

 A hatha yoga text, the Khecarīvidyā, states that khechari mudrā enables one to raise Kundalini and access various stores of amrita in the head, which subsequently flood the body.
 The god Shiva, in the same text, gives instructions on how to cut the lingual frenulum as a necessary prerequisite for the khechari mudra practice:

 A tantric Saiva text, the Mālinīvijayottaratantra, warns:

+Cutting the lingual frenulum can be dangerous, resulting in the loss of tongue mobility.
+Many practitioners deem it unnecessary.

 Bhattacharyya defines Khecarī Mudrā as the "Yogic posture which bestows spiritual attainment and enables one to overcome disease and death."
 He explains that "Kha denotes brahman, and that power which moves (cara) as the kinetic energy of brahman is known (as) Khecarī."
 Singh defines Khecarī Mudrā as "the bliss of the vast expanse of spiritual consciousness, also known as divya mudrā or Śivāvasthā (the state of Śivā)."
 He further identifies it in a higher sense—with the end state of consciousness, and not just the physical posture used to achieve that end: "So Khecarī Mudrā in Śaiva āgama means a state of universal consciousness which is the state of Śiva."
 Abhinavagupta, in his Tantraloka, states that all other mudras derive from khecarī mudrā, which he describes as "the stance of moving or flying through the void of the supreme consciousness."
 The practice is also mentioned in the Hatha Yoga Pradipika (III.
 6–7).

-In recent times, khecarī mudrā was taught by Paramahansa Yogananda as a part of Kriya Yoga practice.
+In recent times, khecarī mudrā was taught by Paramahansa Yogananda to augment Kriya Yoga practice.
 He stated that:

+In Yogananda's commentary on the Bhagavad Gita, he says that khecarī mudrā should be practiced only as instructed by one's guru.

-According to Swami Kriyananda, "The assumption of this mudra helps to hasten the advent of deep spiritual states of consciousness."
-Swami Sivananda described Khecarī Mudrā as "the best of all Mudras."
+According to Kriyananda, "The assumption of this mudra helps to hasten the advent of deep spiritual states of consciousness."
+Sivananda described Khecarī Mudrā as "the best of all Mudras."